-In addition, the Contact Point is the point of contact for potential testing organisations who would like to propose additional test scenarios that cannot be tested on the current legal basis, in particular the Ordinance on Automated Driving.
+In addition, the Contact Point is the point of contact for potential testing organisations who would like to propose additional test scenarios that cannot be tested on the current legal basis, in particular the Automated Driving Ordinance.

 The Contact Point can be reached by: automatisierung@austriatech.at.